You might wonder how to use Power BI if you are accustomed to spreadsheets in Excel. Power BI (PBI) is a much more powerful data analysis tool.

 Knowing how to use Power BI helps you create charts or graphs to visually represent the data.
 The visualizations can be shared with other Power BI users within the organization and externally.

 Power BI is a powerful business analytics tool.
 It can be used for a variety of purposes in different industries.
-Some of the common Power BI use cases are:
+Some of the common use cases to understand how to use Power BI:

 Power BI is one of the most powerful business intelligence tools for analyzing and visualizing data.